 Goal and impact

-Before a CDV can be issued, BZ has to assess whether all mandatory conditions pursuant to European legislation and regulations are met.
-Because of the large number of applications, but also to be able to perform this task as objectively and carefully as possible, BZ supports this process with an algorithm for the purpose of a data-analysis-based working method.
-This is called Information Supported Processing (IOB).
+Before a KVV can be issued, the BZ must assess whether all the mandatory conditions under European legislation and regulations have been met.
+Due to the large volume of applications, but also to carry out this task as objectively and carefully as possible, the Ministry of Foreign Affairs supports this process with an algorithm designed to facilitate a data-analysis-based approach.
+This is known as Information-Supported Processing (IOB).

 Considerations